samuelsholib/SDS.portfolio/README.md

-# SDS.portfolio
+# SDS.portfolio.
+#it's week two homework.
+#it's a code that I wrote from scratch.
-#This is a repo that has a little bit of information about myself.
+#it's a repo that describes about me.